anywhichway/joex/README.md

 *.avg(all)* - Returns the avg value of numeric values or items coerceable into numerics (e.g. Date, Time) in the array.
 Non-numeric values are ignored unless *all* is set.
 If *all* is *true*, then non-numeric values increment the count by which the average is computed.
 If *all* is a function and returns a numeric when called with a value, the numeric is added to the values to be averaged.
 If it returns a non-numeric, the value is ignored and the count is not incremented.

-*.max()* - Returns the max value in the array.
+*.getMax()* - Returns the max value in the array.

-*.min()* - Returns the max value in the array.
+*.getMin()* - Returns the max value in the array.

-*.sum(filter)* - Returns the avg value of numeric values or items coerceable into numerics (e.g. Date, Time) in the array.
+*.getSum(filter)* - Returns the avg value of numeric values or items coerceable into numerics (e.g. Date, Time) in the array.
 Non-numeric values are ignored unless *all* is a function and returns a numeric when called with a value; in which case, the numeric is added to the sum.
 If the function returns a non-numeric, the value is ignored.

+*.intersects(Array,...), .coincident(Array,...), .disjoint(Array,...)* - All behave as one would expect for set manipulation and returns *true* or *false*.
+The first argument is actually optional and if excluded will apply the method to the instance, thus *.intersects* and *.coincident* will return *true* whereas *disjoint* will return *false*.

+*intersection(Array,...)* - Returns an Array that represents the intersection of the provided arguments.
+If no arguments are provided, the instance is intersected with itself, thus it returns its set equivalent as an Array.

+*.crossproduct([Arrays],function(row))* - Returns a Cartesian cross-product of the instance and the provided array of arrays.
+If a function is provided as a second argument it acts as a filter for each row as it is built.
+If a *row* will be an Array.
+If it should not be added to the cross-product, the function should return *false*, otherwise return *true*.

 ### Date